AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-21-css-aspect-ratio.md

 {% include figure.html src: "vertical-mode.png", alt: "A vertical writing mode, with text flowing horizontally.
 The horizontal axis is labeled as the block direction, whereas the vertical axis is now labeled as the inline direction.
 Text is rendered sideways.", caption: "Vertical writing mode." %}

 Here's the important point: if we switch over to a vertical writing mode, and we use percentage values for padding or margin, these percentages will actually be defined relative to the *containing block's height*, not its width!
-This comes straight from the [CSS3 specs](https://www.w3.org/TR/css-writing-modes-3/#dimension-mapping):
+This comes straight from the CSS specs:

+{% quote "Line-relative Directions, W3", "https://www.w3.org/TR/css-writing-modes-3/#dimension-mapping" %}
-> As a corollary, percentages on the margin and padding properties, which are always calculated with respect to the containing block width in CSS2.1, are calculated with respect to the inline size of the containing block in CSS3.
+  As a corollary, percentages on the margin and padding properties, which are always calculated with respect to the containing block width in CSS2.1, are calculated with respect to the inline size of the containing block in CSS3.
+{% endquote %}

 Here, **inline size** is defined as follows: